-These dates are also used for priority consideration for merit scholarships.
+Applications for the Fall 2022 Term

-Graduate Application Deadlines:
+available basis.

-^{}Applications received after this date may be considered on a space available basis.
+March 1 Regular Consideration Applications for Spring Term 2023 November 15 These dates are also used for priority consideration for merit scholarships.
+Graduate Application Deadlines: Applications for the Fall 2022 Term July 15Regular Consideration Applications for Spring 2023 Term November 15Regular Consideration Applications for Summer 2023 Term May 1 Applications received after this date may be considered on a space